China censures 11 officials over Shanghai New Year stampede

 Huangpu's party leader, as well as the district chief, police chief and deputy police chief, were stripped of their party posts and fired, said Wang Yu, deputy head of the municipal procuratorate.
 Another seven officials - including two city police officers - were disciplined.

-The conclusion of the investigation brought some relief to mourning relatives, who had criticised the Shanghai government for reacting slowly, withholding information and pressuring family members not to talk the media.

-"At least someone has stepped up and taken responsibility," said Wang Jianhua, whose sister was killed in the stampede.
+"At least someone has stepped up and taken responsibility.
+Now we'll see what happens about compensating the families," said Wang Jianhua, whose sister was killed in the stampede.

 Shanghai's city-level officials escaped relatively unscathed in a case that has drawn widespread interest.